-TARA purchased and installed a new encoder for AISD to provide its channel to AT&T U-Verse in the GAATN room at City Hall.
 Plans are continuing to purchase equipment to transmit the three channelAustin channels to City Hall for handoff to Time Warner Cable and Grande Communications.
 PEG channel managers will finalize equipment configuration needed to increase signal feed reliability and allow remote signal monitoring.

-Purchasing has issued RQS for channelAustin video and computer equipment and software upgrades.
-Bids should be received and awarded by the end of August.
+Purchasing has issued purchase orders for the channelAustin video and computer equipment and software upgrades.
+Everything should be received by September 30th.
+City Council approved the purchase and installation of a completely new HVAC system for the channelAustin facility on August 29th.
+The new system should be installed by the end of October.

-• Grande Conversion to Digital
+Grande Conversion to Digital

-On August 30th, Grande will no longer provide analog signal feeds for the local Public, Educational, and Governmental Access Channels.
-Grande customers who currently receive Grande's cable TV feed to televisions without either a Grande digital converter, or a built-in QAM tuner will need to contact Grande at 866-247-2633 to request a free digital converter to continue receiving the PEG channel feeds.
+On August 30th, Grande stopped providing analog signal feeds for the local Public, Educational, and Governmental Access Channels.
+Grande customers who currently receive Grande's cable TV feed to televisions without either a Grande digital converter, or a built-in QAM tuner can contact Grande at 866-247-2633 to request a free digital converter to continue receiving the PEG channel feeds.
+With the Grande digital converter, the PEG channels will continue to be listed in their previous positions (channels 6, 10, 11, 16, 17, 19, and 22).